The SRS Bylaws were amended in 2015 and approved by the SRS membership January 4, 2016

 This organization shall be known as the Society for Romanian Studies (SRS).

 1. The Society for Romanian Studies is an international interdisciplinary academic organization based in the United States of America dedicated to promoting the professional study, criticism, and research of all aspects of Romanian culture and civilization, particularly concerning the countries of Romania and Moldova.

 2. The SRS shall not serve as a platform for promoting political parties, ideologies, or agendas.

-The Society holds annual meetings, usually in conjunction with the meetings of the Association for Slavic, East European, and Eurasian Studies (ASEES), and periodic international congresses to promote Romanian studies.
-The SRS publishes a Newsletter to keep its membership informed, maintains a web site, and carries out other activities designed to advance the field of Romanian studies.
+The Society holds annual meetings and periodic international congresses to promote Romanian studies.
+The SRS publishes a Newsletter to keep its membership informed, maintains a website, and carries out other activities designed to advance the field of Romanian studies.